Skip to footer content

 7.2 JSReport C# HTML to PDF Conversion

-The process of converting HTML to PDF in JSReport involves several steps, often including the setup of a JSReport server or using its online API.
-A typical implementation in C# might look like this
+The process of converting HTML to PDF in JSReport involves several steps, often including setting up a JSReport server or using its online API.
+A typical implementation in C# might look like this:

 using JsReport.AspNetCore;